 From the inception of the Project, and during the associated exploration work Cavalier recognized the potential to impact the Aboriginal and Treaty Rights of Bigstone Cree Nation.
-As a result we sought to include Bigstone in all aspects of Project planning and development and met with the Bigstone Government Industry Relations (GIR) in 2010, and Bigstone’s leadership in 2011, before a project scope was determined.
+As a result we sought to include Bigstone in all aspects of Project planning and development and met with the Bigstone Government Industry Relations (GIR) and Bigstone’s leadership, before a project scope was determined.

-Due to early communication efforts, Bigstone was able to participate in a variety of environmental field studies (wildlife, water quality, aquatics, vegetation, soils, historical resources) conducted from 2010 to 2012.
+Due to early communication efforts, Bigstone was able to participate in a variety of environmental field studies (wildlife, water quality, aquatics, vegetation, soils, historical resources).
 Participation in these field studies assisted in the identification of environmental considerations associated with the Project.

 Engagement with local trappers occurred during exploration activities and has continued during the development planning stages.
 Cavalier will continue to share information and seek input as the Project proceeds.

 Environmental studies were completed to gather information for the Project design team and to assess the potential impacts associated with the Project.
 Key environmental considerations include the following: